RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

   <img src="/assets/img/interpolation/interpolation.svg" style="max-width:100%;" />
 </div>

-If two interpolations contructed from the same coupling $$(X_0, X_1)$$ and are pointwise transformable, then their rectified flows are also related by the **same** transform, and also lead to the same rectified coupling.
+If two interpolations are contructed from the same coupling $$(X_0, X_1)$$ and are pointwise transformable, then their rectified flows are also related by the **same** transform, and also lead to the same rectified coupling.

 > **Theorem 1.** Suppose $$\{X_t\}$$ and $$\{X'_t\}$$ constructed from the same coupling $$(X_0, X_1) = (X'_0, X'_1)$$ and are pointwise transformable.
 Assume $$\tau_0=0$$ and $$\tau_1=1$$.